TebaldiLab/cellmarkeraccordion/README.md

-## Automatically identify and interpreting cell cycle state of single-cell populations
+## Automatically identify and interpret cell cycle state of single-cell populations
 <strong>cellmarkeraccordion</strong> provides the ```accordion_cellcycle``` function to automatically assign cell cycle state to cell populations.
 This function exploits the built-in collection of
 marker genes associated to each cell cycle phase (G0, G1, G2M, S).
 It takes in input either a Seurat object or a raw or normalized count matrix.
 To perform cell cycle identification run: